Welcome to the New Reformation!

 Specifically…

-We propose that Churches more actively promote chronological, cover-to-cover reading of the entire Bible.
+We propose that Churches more actively promote cover-to-cover reading of the entire Bible - favoring a chorological reading approach.
 This could easily be done by endorsing the cover-to-cover read-through with an occasional mention from the Pulpit, a mention in Sunday School, or a note in the Church Bulletin.
 Links to Bible reading plans could be added to Church websites.
 The New Reformation will have little impact on Sunday services - remember, the Bible reading will be done outside of the Sunday worship service with the believer alone - and His Holy Scriptures alone.

 On a Denomination level, we propose that documents of church governance (denomination bylaws, books of church order, etc.) be modified to specifically address and promote chronological, cover-to-cover reading of the Bible.
 This effort, (potentially a major and lengthy task in view of the size of many of our evangelical denominations) will normally reflect an agreement by the Denomination to address and promote this effort.